berylcl/Awesome-books/README.md

 ### Prerequisites

-You must have a browser on your device, a visual code, a git version installed and clone the repo from GitHub and use it.
+You must have a browser on your device, a text editor, a git version installed and clone the repo from GitHub and use it.

 ### Usage